vasily-kartashov/vasily-kartashov.github.io/_posts/2017-07-16-command-resource.md

 }
 ```

-And one more method for Alexa:
+We can also add a method for handling Alexa requests:

 ```
 protected function executeAlexaRequest(AlexaRequest $request, AlexaResponse $response)